 Dashboard Settings Menu

 Located on the top right hand corner of the page, there is a gear icon (settings) that lets you configure AccessPatrol settings.

 - More Reports: a shortcut that takes you to the legacy report window

 - Device Type Filter: exclude certain device types from the dashboards

-- Exclude Device & File Names: a shortcut that takes you to the setting to exclude devices and file names from your dashboards
+- Exclude Device & File Name/Types: a shortcut that takes you to the setting to exclude devices and file names from your dashboards.
+Learn more

 - Delete Data: a shortcut that takes you to the data deletion tool